Mira API - MCP Server

 print(resp.output_text)

 The output from the Responses API call will be returned in Markdown format.
-For our example prompt the output was:
+For our example prompt, the first few paragraphs of the output were:

 For fuller examples and explanation of the Responses API, see the official documentation.